-- Font: Lets you change the font of selected text. - Size: Lets you change the size of selected text. - Type Style: Lets you apply type styles such as bold, italic, and underline to selected text. - Color: Lets you change the color of selected text. - Shade: Lets you set the tint of an applied color. - Opacity: Lets you control the transparency of selected text. - Horizontal/Vertical Scale (Windows only): Lets you stretch selected text horizontally or vertically. - Kern (Windows only): Lets you add or remove all manual kerning applied between characters, or remove kerning from a kerning pair.
+- Font: Lets you change the font of selected text. - Size: Lets you change the size of selected text. - Type Style: Lets you apply type styles such as bold, italic, and underline to selected text.
+The Type Style sub menu also contains Underline Styles and Remove Custom Underline (on Mac OS X). - Color: Lets you change the color of selected text. - Shade: Lets you set the tint of an applied color. - Opacity: Lets you control the transparency of selected text. - Horizontal/Vertical Scale (Windows only): Lets you stretch selected text horizontally or vertically. - Kern (Windows only): Lets you add or remove all manual kerning applied between characters, or remove kerning from a kerning pair. - Story Direction: Lets you specify horizontal or vertical story direction for the selected text box. - This feature is considered an East Asian feature and is only available when you have the East Asian preference enabled (QuarkXPress/Edit > Preferences > East Asian). - Rubi: Lets you control rubi characters applied to text. - This feature is considered an East Asian feature and is only available when you have the East Asian preference enabled (QuarkXPress/Edit > Preferences > East Asian).

-- Story Direction: Lets you specify horizontal or vertical story direction for the selected text box. - Rubi: Lets you control rubi characters applied to text. - Group Characters: Lets you place horizontal text in a vertical story. - Alignment: Lets you align active paragraphs to the left, right, or center.
-Also lets you justify or force-justify selected paragraphs. - Character Alignment: Lets you align active characters to the top, center, baseline, or bottom. - Baseline Shift (Windows only): Lets you move selected text up or down in relation to the baseline without changing line spacing. - Character (Windows only): Displays the Character Attributes dialog box, which lets you control every aspect of character formatting for selected text. - Leading (Windows only): Lets you change the line spacing of selected paragraphs. - Formats (Windows only): Displays the Paragraph Attributes dialog box, which lets you control every aspect of paragraph formatting for selected text. - Tabs (Windows only): Lets you set tab stops for selected paragraphs. - Rules (Windows only): Lets you create automatic lines above and below selected paragraphs. - Paragraph Style Sheet: Lets you apply paragraph style sheets to selected text. - Character Style Sheet: Lets you apply character style sheets to selected text. - Update Style Sheet: Lets you update a character or paragraph style sheet definition based on local changes to the applied style sheet. - Item Styles: Lets you view and update applied item styles. - Change Case: Lets you change case of selected text to uppercase, lower case, or title case. - Flip Horizontal: Lets you flip selected text horizontally. - Flip Vertical: Lets you flip selected text vertically. - Hyperlink: Lets you modify and apply a hyperlink, page link, or anchor to selected text. - Anchor: Lets you create or modify an anchor for selected text. - Remove Manual Kerning (Mac OS only): Lets you remove all manual kerning applied between characters, or remove kerning from a kerning pair. - Underline Styles (Windows only): Lets you modify and apply an underline style to selected text.
+- Group Characters: Lets you place horizontal text in a vertical story. - This feature is considered an East Asian feature and is only available when you have the East Asian preference enabled (QuarkXPress/Edit > Preferences > East Asian). - Alignment: Lets you align active paragraphs to the left, right, or center.
+Also lets you justify or force-justify selected paragraphs. - Character Alignment: Lets you align active characters to the top, center, baseline, or bottom. - In East Asian configuration, the options are: ICF Box Top, ICF Box Bottom, Embox Top, Embox Center, Embox Bottom and Roman Baseline.
+These let you align the small characters in a line to the ICF specified by the large characters.
+In vertical text frames, ICF Top/Right aligns the text to the right of the ICF, and ICF Bottom/Left aligns the text to the left of the ICF. - Baseline Shift (Windows only): Lets you move selected text up or down in relation to the baseline without changing line spacing. - Character (Windows only): Displays the Character Attributes dialog box, which lets you control every aspect of character formatting for selected text. - Leading (Windows only): Lets you change the line spacing of selected paragraphs. - Formats (Windows only): Displays the Paragraph Attributes dialog box, which lets you control every aspect of paragraph formatting for selected text. - Tabs (Windows only): Lets you set tab stops for selected paragraphs. - Rules (Windows only): Lets you create automatic lines above and below selected paragraphs. - Paragraph Style Sheet: Lets you apply paragraph style sheets to selected text. - Character Style Sheet: Lets you apply character style sheets to selected text. - Footnotes/Endnotes: Lets you view, add and edit footnotes and endnotes. - Footnote Style separator: Lets you apply a different footnote separator style. - Update Style Sheet: Lets you update a character or paragraph style sheet definition based on local changes to the applied style sheet. - Item Styles: Lets you view and update applied item styles. - Change Case: Lets you change case of selected text to uppercase, lower case, or title - Flip Horizontal: Lets you flip selected text horizontally. - Flip Vertical: Lets you flip selected text vertically. - Hyperlink: Lets you modify and apply a hyperlink, page link, or anchor to selected text. - Anchor: Lets you create or modify an anchor for selected text. - Remove Manual Kerning (Mac OS only): Lets you remove all manual kerning applied between characters, or remove kerning from a kerning pair.

+• Underline Styles (Windows only): Lets you modify and apply an underline style to selected text.